Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 ## Create view
-If you are working in a list, you can create different views on the database where you define the columns to be displayed and the filters to be applied.
+If you are working in a list, you can create different views on the database.
+By doing this, you define the columns to be displayed and the filters to be applied.
 You can define views for your own, but also publish it to make it available for all users.

 #### Prerequisite

-- You have opened a LIST in any module
+- You have opened a list in any module

 #### Procedure